ObjectOops/icmc/slides/extra/java_cheatsheet.md

 // ...

 ArrayList<Integer> nums = new ArrayList<>(Arrays.asList(2, 4, 6, 8));

-int element = nums.get(2); // Gets the integer at index 2 --> 6
+// Get / set an element at a specific index. int element = nums.get(2); // Gets the integer at index 2 --> 6
+nums.set(1, 9); // Sets the element at index 1 to the value 9.

 // Add an element to the end of the array-list. nums.add(5);